aerospike/aerolab/docs/efs.md

-# AWS EFS volumes for cluster and clients
+# AWS EFS and GCP extra volumes for cluster and clients

-AeroLab supports basic creation and management of EFS volumes in AWS, as well as automated attachment, mounting and `MountPoint` creation.
+AeroLab supports basic creation and management of EFS volumes in AWS and extra disk volumes in GCP, as well as automated attachment, mounting and `MountPoint` creation.

 ## Managing volumes